 A boy was once told off by his teacher for misspelling a word.
 “You should have looked it up in the dictionary,” she told him.

-He replied: “Why would I look it up if I didn’t know it was spelled wrong?”
+He replied: “Why would I look it up if I didn’t know it was spelt wrong?”

 📌 Pin this post for later 📌

-Look at these common words listed below, which ones do you think are spelled correctly?
+Look at these common words listed below, which ones do you think are spelt correctly?

 Thankfully there are some excellent online dictionaries available.
 While I was training, I used Collins Dictionary Online to check EVERYTHING.